 And there's good news for older Apple Watch owners: the watchOS 8 support devices list hasn't changed from last year's watchOS 7, meaning Apple Watch 3 and newer devices will be able to download the operating system.

-However, Apple announced an event for September 14, which, announced updates to its iPad, iPhone and Apple Watch line, alongside a release date for watchOS 8.
+Apple announced an event for September 14, which revealed updates to its iPad, iPhone and Apple Watch line, alongside the release date for watchOS 8.
 If you missed the event, you can catch up with what was announced.

-- Apple has also announced the Apple Watch 7
+- Apple has also announced the Apple Watch Series 7

 Cut to the chase

 - What is it?
 The next major Apple Watch software update

 - How much will it cost?
 It's free

 The watchOS 8 update landed on September 20, not long after the September 14 event, where the Apple Watch Series 7, the iPad (2021), iPad mini (2021) and the iPhone 13 line were all confirmed.